kjswedberg/kjswedberg.github.io/week1.md

 During the afternoon, I was assigned a daily quest to make two slides about backups vs. archives and about realtime vs. near-realtime vs. batch.
 I also read the the tutorial that I found yesturday about Linux command lines, since there is a possibility that I may be using them.

-## Thursday, May 21, 2020.
+## Thursday, May 21, 2020
 This morning, I reviewed some of the power usage information that I found yesturday for the ERDC Purchase Request Document.
 Using that information, I made a parts list of the parts that I would need to measure the power that the Raspberry Pi's would use.
-The parts on the list are mostly adapters that will allow for a maximum current of 3.5 A and that can work with the USB multimeter that is on the ERDC Purchase Request Document.
+This way, I could start thinking about how I would measure the total power used by the system that was built for the project.
+If the power used by each Raspberry Pi was measured later this summer, having this list and an idea of how to measure the power would be helpful.

 During the afternoon, I attending an ACEP meeting over Zoom.
 After the meeting, I started working through a tutorial about Python that is located [here](https://docs.python.org/3/tutorial/index.html).
 The main thing that I focused on was syntax.
 This was because the syntax was the main difference between Python and other programming languages that I have used in the past.
 The other main difference that I noticed is that some built-in function have different names in Python than they do in C++ and Matlab.

+## Friday, May 22, 2020
+Today, I continued to learn about Python.
+I continued to work through the tutorial that I found yesterday.
+I also reviewed what I had learned about Python yesterday by using the Python resource that is located [here](https://www.pythoncheatsheet.org/).